5 minute read

 - Samsung Pay: With approximately 5% of mobile transactions in the US, Samsung Pay touts itself as the only service that lets customers pay at any POS where credit cards are accepted, but it doesn't support iOS devices.
 It does allow P2P payments, but customers have to buy a prepaid credit card called Samsung Pay Cash to use this function.
 Unlike other digital wallets, Samsung Pay relies on both NFC and an older technology called magnetic secure transmission (MST).

 - WeChat Pay: Based in China and owned by Tencent, WeChat Pay is a payments product embedded in WeChat that allows users to send each other money, pay bills, or pay for goods and services directly through the messaging platform on mobile or web.
 More than 20 million users make purchases every day through WeChat Pay, and 200,000 new users sign up for this payment service daily.

-"QR code payments will be the most-used digital commerce mechanism in terms of volume throughout the next five years," according to Juniper Research, "accounting for 27% of all digital commerce transactions in 2024."
+QR-code contactless payments will be the most-used digital commerce mechanism in terms of volume throughout the next five years, accounting for 27% of all digital commerce transactions in 2024, according to Juniper Research.

 QR codes are also being used in tandem with digital wallets.
 For instance, a growing number of restaurants use QR codes for customers to scan their menus and pay for orders from their mobile apps.
 And some digital wallet and online payment providers like Alipay and Google Pay provide QR codes on their websites to make it easier for users to add new services to their mobile devices.
 Even Facebook appears to be getting into the game, testing QR codes for use with peer-to-peer (P2P) payments in its app.